End the frustrated parents and overtired kids battle once a for all with a perfect bedtime routine that works for your family.

-- (missing on the chart) We have a bedtime snack – usually a peanut butter sandwich or cheese and crackers.
+- We have a bedtime snack – usually a peanut butter sandwich or cheese and crackers.

-- After snack, it’s time to brush the “Sugar Bugs” out of their teeth.
+- After a snack, it’s time to brush the “Sugar Bugs” out of their teeth.

 - Then my husband and I split up and read a book to each child in their own rooms.
 If I am on my own for bedtime, I gather both children in one room and we read the chosen books for each child.